 Marc A. Wallenstein

 Marc A. Wallenstein is a partner at the firm.
-Marc is an experienced trial and appellate advocate who has spent his career holding wrongdoers accountable.
-Marc is a former federal prosecutor and has tried numerous cases to verdict.
-Marc is undefeated before the United States Court of Appeals for the Ninth Circuit, having won all ten of the appeals in which he served as lead counsel.
+Marc is a former federal prosecutor who has spent his career holding wrongdoers accountable.
+Marc has tried numerous cases to jury verdict and is undefeated before the United States Court of Appeals for the Ninth Circuit, having won all ten of the appeals in which he served as lead counsel.

 Marc currently leads two parallel class action lawsuits against Google on behalf of users of Android mobile phones in California and nationwide.
 Marc recently won class certification on behalf of approximately 13 million California Android users, and won an appeal before the Ninth Circuit on behalf of Android users nationwide, reversing the district court’s dismissal of the complaint.
 Marc’s advocacy resulted in a unanimous decision issued just two weeks after oral argument.